JiangengDong/CoMPNetX/README.md

 The structure of this project is as shown above.
 We depend on OpenRAVE's plugin mechanism to interact with files and strings effectively while retaining the ability to plan quickly, so there are a Python part and a C++ part in our project.
 Here is a brief introduction for each folder.

-- [data/](data/): A placeholder for our dataset and 3D models, which you need to download manually from our [Google Drive](#TODO_fix_this_link).
-A "slim" dataset, which is a subset of the "full" dataset, is also provided [here](#TODO_fix_this_link) for testing purpose only.
+- [data/](data/): A placeholder for our dataset and 3D models, which you need to download manually from our [Google Drive](https://drive.google.com/file/d/1FSd7OC6zEzQMmf_RMuOsEB8DS1tEjpFj/view?usp=sharing).
+A "slim" dataset, which is a subset of the "full" dataset, is also provided [here](https://drive.google.com/file/d/1W_cMgrXvx-Lin3vRUAiBgCZw8SP8qrAA/view?usp=sharing) for testing purpose only.
 After downloading and unzipping, it should look like follows.
-Check [dataset](#dataset) section below for more details.
+Check the [Data](#data) section below for more details.

     ```
     data/
-    ├── README.md
     ├── openrave_model/
     └── dataset/
     ```

 - [experiments/](experiments/): Another placeholder for our pretrained models.
-They are released [here](#TODO_fix_this_link).
+They are released [here](https://drive.google.com/file/d/1yJcqL8WpYU_R9aRGbxtm4ReHlXTeoR8O/view?usp=sharing).
 After downloading and unzipping, it should look like follows.
+Check the [Pretrained Models](#pretrained-models) section below for more details.

     ```
     experiments/
-    ├── README.md
     ├── exp1/
+    ├── exp2/
+    ├── exp3/
-    └── exp2/
+    └── exp4/
     ```

 - [docker/](docker/): This folder contains files for building and running the docker image.